pkarsy/rcCalibrator/README.md

 EEPROM byte 2: 255-OSCCAL<br/>
 EEPROM byte 3: 0x05

-If the lcd is installed, it also displays the values, which is extremely usefull if you need to find some "good" atmega's
+If the LCD is installed, it also displays the values, which is extremely usefull if you need to find some "good" atmega's
 After a few seconds "osccal" reads back the value from the EEPROM of the atmega and prints it to the console.